carpentries/instructor-training/07-motivation.md

 > ## Things You Shouldn't Do in a Workshop
 >
 > *   Tell learners they are rubbish because they use Excel and/or Word
->     don't modularise their code, etc.
+>     don't modularize their code, etc.
 > *   Repeatedly make digs about Windows and praise Linux, e.g., say that
 >     the former is for amateurs.
-> *   Criticize GUI appications (and by implication their users) and
+> *   Criticize GUI applications (and by implication their users) and
 >     describe command-line tools as the One True Way.
 > *   Dive into complex or detailed technical discussion with the one or
 >     two people in the audience who clearly don't actually need to be